LaravelDaily/course-react-parking/docs/Lesson 20 - View the parking details page.md

 }
 ```

-When initializing `parking` state we have set its default value to null.
+When initializing the `parking` state we have set its default value to null.

 ```jsx
 const [parking, setParking] = useState(null)
 ```

-While there's no data retrieved yet when component is mounted we want to hide the whole card.
+While there's no data retrieved yet when the component is mounted we want to hide the whole card.
 This can be done by using AND `&&` operator.
-Empty object doesn't satisfy this condition because it always evaluates as true.
+The empty object doesn't satisfy this condition because it always evaluates as true.

 ```jsx
 return (parking &&